 It is all high jinks, however, until the most shattering delay in all opera – the realisation of other onlookers of Mimi's demise and her lover Rodolfo's slow cottoning on.
 And oh that cry of anguish!
 It hurts to think about it.
-As Rodolfo, American tenor Michael Fabiano fulfils all the high expectations about what this big, rangy voice would bring to the role, and while it feels as if even at full throttle there is still something in the tank, there is affecting quieter music which it will be good to hear more of too.
-Fabiano returns to Covent Garden for Rigoletto in December.
+As Rodolfo, Matthew Polenzani takes over from American tenor Michael Fabiano, who fulfilled all the high expectations about what this big, rangy voice would bring to the role.
+Rodolfo's seamstress lover Mimì is Maria Agresta, who takes over from Australian soprano Nicole Car.

-Jones considers carefully the careers of his characters – the visual art of Marcello (marvellous Mariusz Kwiecień), the music of Schaunard (Florian Sempey sending up the profession), the thoughtfulness of philosopher Colline (a fantastic performance here too, from Luca Tittoto), and Rodolfo's words.
+Jones considers carefully the careers of his characters – the visual art of Marcello, the music of Schaunard, the thoughtfulness of philosopher Colline, and Rodolfo's words.
 Put that lot together and you have the skills to make an opera, which Jones illustrates by showing some of the workings of his own production – you can see into the wings, lighting is exposed, stage hands trundle visibly.
 Artists make art to mirror life, he seems to say, but the events that unfold in their midst will always trump anything that the imagination can devise.

 Everything else is as traditional as a tin of Quality Street, all boot, bonnets and bows (design both dapper and dowdy by Stewart Laing, with Mimi Jordan Sherin's bright lighting adding to the effect that the whole is a created illusion).
-This look has the merit of being trend-proof, and as the previous production of La Bohème lasted Covent Garden for 41 years, could stretch obligingly to the year 2028, never in fashion, never out.
+This look has the merit of being trend-proof and, as the previous production of La Bohème lasted Covent Garden for 41 years, it could stretch obligingly to the year 2028, never in fashion, never out.

 Royal Opera House music director Antonio Pappano whips through this delectable score at a pace that makes an emotional crash landing inevitable, and there is lovely wind playing.